 The Anti-Defamation League has received recurring inquiries regarding a number of defamatory rumors that have been spread on the Internet and by word-of-mouth in recent years about you and your company.
 Based upon our investigation, it is apparent to us that you never made the statements that attribute racist remarks to you.
 In some cases, the rumor alleges that you appeared on The Oprah Winfrey Show and made racist remarks, causing a supposedly irate Oprah to ask you to leave.
 We have concluded that these rumors are completely false, and it is apparent that you never made the statements attributed to you, nor did you appear on The Oprah Winfrey Show.

-Update: On May 2, 2007 Tommy Hilfiger appeared on the Oprah Winfrey Show for the first and only time, mind you to dispel this scurrilous rumor once and for all.
-Read more...
+Update: On May 2, 2007 Tommy Hilfiger appeared on the Oprah Winfrey Show — for the first and only time, mind you — to put an end to this scurrilous rumor.
+View the video...